How it works

 Frequently Asked Questions

 ScholarJet is a web platform that help companies who want to connect with the future generation by creating skills-based competitions with scholarships being the prizes.
 Instead of writing essays, students will be able to participate in 5 categories; STEM, Art/Media, Health/Wellness, Community/Civic Engagement and Business.
 For example, students can paint, dance, code or even volunteer for their competitions.

 Our competitions are open to students with financial need.
 Each competition is open to undergraduate college students.
 For now, unless otherwise specified, only students in MA may apply, though we plan to expand nationally in the next few years.

 ScholarJet is a Public Benefit Corporation (PBC).
 This means we are a for-profit company that has a social mission.
-This mission is to unleash the potential of every student with action-based scholarship competitions, so they can help create a better future.
-Though we are a PBC, we are fiscally sponsored by a 501c3 organization.
+Though we are a PBC, we are fiscally sponsored by a public charity exempt under Internal Revenue Code Section 501(c)(3).
 This enables us to accept donations.

 Students are able to log on to www.ScholarJet.com and create an account.
 They will then find a competition that appeals to them and clicks “I’m Interested” to indicate that they are interested in completing the work for that competition.
 Finally, when they are ready with their work, they will be able to upload their file digitally onto our platform.
 The committee of the competition will be notified to judge the submissions and the winner will be notified via email and social media.